AlexLipp/weathering-and-provenance/README.md

 # Sedimentary compositions in terms of weathering and provenance

-Data and R scripts utilised in the publication "Major-element composition of sediments in terms of weathering and provenance: implications for crustal recycling".
+Data and R scripts utilised in the publication *"Major-element composition of sediments in terms of weathering and provenance: implications for crustal recycling"*.

 ## Code